Lee County is named for Robert E Lee, who was the Commander of the Confederate States Army during the Civil War.

 Description: The building faces northeast and is a two story red colored brick structure.
 The building is located on landscaped grounds in the center of Opelika.
-The northeast front has a large porch with six high white columns and recessed arched entrance on the first story.
+The northeast front has a large porch with six high white colored columns and recessed arched entrance on the first story.
 The north and south sections project from the main building and have large decorative windows.
 At the top of the porch is a pediment.
-On the centre of the roof is a high red colored brick clock tower with white colored cupola and clock at the top with white colored dome.
+On the center of the roof is a high red colored brick clock tower with white colored cupola and clock at the top with white colored dome.
 The building houses the County Probate Court of the 37th Judicial District.
 The building was renovated in 1987.
 The architect was Lancaster and Lancaster of Auburn and the project manager was W J Duncan of Auburn.
 In 2017 to 2019, a modern red colored brick and concrete three story Courthouse Annex was constructed on the northwest side.
 The architect was John Randal Wilson of Auburn and the contractor was Carmon Construction of Albertville.

 See: The architect, Andrew J Bryan, designed the courthouse in Coffee County and Monroe County; in Georgia in Colquitt County, Pulaski County and Stewart County; in Kentucky in Bracken Couinty and Mercer County; in Louisiana in Pointe Coupee Parish; in Mississippi in Attala County and Simpson County; and in Texas in Rains County.

 See: National Register of Historic Places – Lee County Courthouse

 County Justice Center – Opelika